Please read the Lakeland District Soccer Association Parent/Guardian Code of Conduct, and have your children read the LDSA Player Code of Conduct.

 ** please note Final 2016 Coaches Packages can be found at the bottom of this page **

-EVERYONE WHO IS A VERMILION SOCCER ASSOCIATION COACH, MANAGER, ASSISTANT COACH OR ON THE BOARD must have a Vulnerable Sector Check (formerly called a Criminal Record Check) done!
-Please drop them off in the Secretary's file slot in the Shack or give them to a member of the Board by MAY 16, 2016.
-These are good for 3 years with VSA.
-You must take a signed letter from the President or Vice President with you to the RCMP Station in order to get this done; if you do not have this please contact the Secretary.
-RCMP only accepts Vulnerable Sector Checks from Tuesday to Thursday 8:00 - 4:00 pm ; they are open daily 12:00 - 1:00p.m.
-If your Vulnerable Sector Check is going to take longer than 2 weeks, please ASK the RCMP to provide your with an in progress letter.
+Vulnerable Sector Checks (formerly Criminal Record Check) EVERYONE WHO IS A VERMILION SOCCER ASSOCIATION COACH, ASSISTANT COACH, MANAGER OR ON THE BOARD MUST have a Vulnerable Sector Check completed.
+Please drop them off in the Secretary's file slot in the Shack or give them to a member of the Board NO LATER THAN MAY 15, 2017.
+This document is valid for 3 years with VSA.
+You must take a signed letter from the President or Vice President with you to the RCMP Station in order to get a Vulnerable Sector Check completed; if you do have a signed letter please contact the Secretary.
+RCMP only accept Vulnerable Sector Checks from Tuesday-Thursday, 8:00am-4:00pm.
+If your Vulnerable Sector Check is going to take longer than 2 weeks, please ASK the RCMP to provide you with an In-Progress letter to hand in until the check is complete.

 Registering Players and Teams for the Season (Managers)